kddubey/cappr/docs/source/motivation.rst

 - use a smaller, "worse" model—``text-curie-001``

-  - Text generation with ``text-curie-001`` typically does not work well for slightly complicated tasks, e.g., run that text generation code above with ``model="text-curie-001"``\ .
+  - Text generation with ``text-curie-001`` does not work well for slightly complicated tasks, e.g., run the text generation code above with ``model="text-curie-001"``\ .

 .. code:: python